mrubyc/mrubyc-test/README.md

 - Tests will run on your PC (POSIX) hereby you can write *business logic* with mruby/c apart from C API matters like microcontroler peripherals
 - Simple assertions ... enough for almost firmware development though, I will increase the number of assertion
 - Stub ...
 You can write your mruby code without peripheral implementation by C
 - Mock ...
-You can call any method sill doesn't exist
+You can call any method still doesn't exist
 - The implementation of your application and test code will be analyzed by CRuby program, then comlpiled into mruby byte code and executed on mruby/c VM

 ## Installation